 - Pre sales demonstrations

 - After sales service

 - Financial status of supplier.
 Suppliers in financial difficulty may have problems completing contracts and in the provision of after sales service.
 It may be appropriate to have an accountant or similarly qualified person examine audited accounts etc.

-Tender Acceptance Procedures
+Tender Submission Procedures

-6.19 The invitation to tender should state the date and time by which the completed tender document should be received by the School/Trust.
-Tenders should be submitted in plain envelopes clearly marked to indicate they contain tender documents.
-The envelopes should be time and date stamped on receipt and stored in a secure place prior to tender opening.
-Tenders received after the submission deadline should not normally be accepted.
+6.19 The invitation to tender should state the date and time by which the completed tender document should be received by the School/Trust or their nominated advisors.

-Tender Opening Procedures
+Tender Assessment Procedures